 Supporting our members, offering outstanding psychoanalytic training to mental health professionals, and educating the general public about psychoanalysis since 1999.

-Scientific Meetings
+Scientific Meetings:

-Each month during the academic year a psychoanalyst—either from NPSI or invited from another IPA Component Society—presents an original paper.
-Special presentations may be added to the monthly schedule.
-Meetings are moderated by one of our Continuing Education Committee co-chairs: Caron Harrang, Drew Tillotson, or Nancy Winters.
+NPSI Scientific Meetings provide a dynamic and engaging forum for exploring contemporary psychoanalysis.
+While emphasizing British object relations theory—including the work of Winnicott, Bion, and post-Bionian developments—these meetings also feature a broad range of psychoanalytic perspectives that are relevant to contemporary clinical practice.
+Each month during the academic year, a psychoanalyst—either from NPSI or invited from another IPA Component Society—presents an original paper, with occasional special presentations added to the schedule.
+Sessions are recorded and made available for purchase through NPSI’s video library, extending access to members and the broader professional community.
+Meetings are moderated by one of the Continuing Education Committee co-chairs: Caron Harrang, Drew Tillotson, or Nancy Winters.

 SundayMondayTuesdayWednesdayThursdayFridaySaturday